jdjakub/phd-thesis/ch-bl.md

   restore_context();
 };
 \end{lstlisting}
-\caption[BootstrapLab ``device driver'' for \acs{DOM} events]{Sketch of a ``Device driver'' triggering a generic event handler sequence in-system.
+\caption[BootstrapLab ``device driver'' for \acs{DOM} events.]{Sketch of a ``Device driver'' triggering a generic event handler sequence in-system.
 We have experimented with running in-system code in response to input, but as of the time of writing, BootstrapLab's event handlers are less sophisticated than this sketch (see Section\ \ref{input-handling}).}
 \label{lst:devdrv}
 \end{figure}